shankarsivarajan/Tengwar_CSUR_to_Glaemscribe/README.md

-# Tengwar – CSUR to Glaemscribe
+# Tengwar – CSUR to Glǽmscribe
 Convert Tengwar encoded with CSUR to Glǽmscribe's format.

 The Annatar Italic font (the one that looks like the One Ring script) has not yet been re-encoded into CSUR, the modern Unicode encoding for the Tengwar.
 [Glǽmscribe](https://glaemscrafu.jrrvf.com/english/glaemscribe.html) uses an encoding that's quite similar, mainly differing in how it handles diacritics.